-And, this is where International Factoring comes in.
+And this is where International Factoring comes in.
 It basically acts as export insurance.
 The exporter hires the factor, who in turn guarantees the import price of the goods to the exporter.
-Simply, we can say that factor is responsible for the cash flow from the importer to the exporter.
+We can say that factor is responsible for the cash flow from the importer to the exporter.

 Types of International Factoring